julian-molina/Documentation/_includes/trading_system/formula.md

 <!--------------------------------------------- CONTENT starts -->

-In the context of a trading system, formulas are used to determine the values for stopLoss, takeProfit, positionRate and positionSize.
+In the context of a trading system, formulas are used to determine the values for stopLoss, takeProfit, positionRate, and positionSize.

 Formulas may use indicators and internal variables made available by the system.
-The main difference between writting a formula and writting a condition is that while conditions must evaluate to ```true``` or ```false```, formulas must evaluate to a number.
+The main difference between writing a formula and writing a condition is that while conditions must evaluate to ```true``` or ```false```, formulas must evaluate to a number.

 **For example:**